Automattic/vip-go-ci/README.md

-repo-meta-api-access-token=     ; Access token for the meta API repo-owner=                     ; Repository owner for the test, should be found in meta API repo-name=                      ; Repository name for the test support-tier-name=              ; Name of support tier given by meta API
+repo-meta-api-access-token=     ; Access token for the meta API repo-owner=                     ; Repository owner for the test, should be found in meta API repo-name=                      ; Repository name for the test support-level=                  ; Name of support tier given by meta API
 ```

 This file is not included, and needs to be configured manually.
 When that is complete, the tests can be re-run.